hitched-hikers/hitched-hikers.github.io/src/Pages/BlogPages/PathOfTheGods/Blog.md

-### What to bring:
+#### What to bring:
-- small backpack to carry essentials
+- Small backpack to carry essentials
-- sunscreen
+- Sunscreen
-- leisure hiking shoes ( we saw someone wearing Birkenstock sandals)
+- Leisure hiking shoes ( we saw someone wearing Birkenstock sandals)
-- water bottle (1L)
+- Water bottle (1L)
-- small snacks
+- Small snacks
-- a good camera to capture the views
+- A good camera to capture the views

 ---